- Which companies offer the cheapest non-owner car insurance in Alaska?

 - Compare Alaska non-owners car insurance rates with other states

-Western National Insurance offers the lowest non-owner car insurance rates in Alaska, with an average cost of $153.
-The next most affordable option is State Farm, which has an average rate of $162.
+The cheapest non-owner car insurance in Alaska is from Western National Insurance, with an average rate of $153.
+The second most affordable option in Alaska is State Farm, with an average rate of $162.

-The table below lists the most budget-friendly non-owner car insurance companies in Alaska.
+The table below shows the most affordable non-owner car insurance companies in Alaska.

 | Company | Average annual premium | Average monthly premium |